Computer hacking can involve a group, an individual, government agency or private agency who looks for exploits in computer systems or networks.

 Put simply, you encrypt or secure data sent between two points when sending messages, performing transactions, sharing information and protecting your search profile online.

-Microsoft, Google and Facebook spend tremendous amounts of money to make sure there systems are secure.
+Microsoft, Google, and Facebook spend tremendous amounts of money to make sure their systems are secure.
 What do I mean by secure?
-Simply data sent between point A to point B and from point B back to point A. This is one area of online security you should start to look at.
+Simply put, data sent between point A, then to point B and from point B back to point A. This is one area of online security you should start to look at.